 And I learn to do just that.
 When I’m sad, I’ll cry.
 But when my tears stop falling, I stop.
 I know I am still sad inside.
 I can recognize the pain—as if something has been taken away from me, causing that empty feeling—lurching somewhere above my stomach.
 So I let myself be sad.

-But there are other things I can do when I’m sad apart from keep crying or punching my pillow or feeling sorry for myself (or not taking a shower all day long).
+But there are other things I can do when I’m sad apart from keeping crying or punching my pillow or feeling sorry for myself (or not taking a shower all day long).
 I can write a blog.
 I can read a good book.
 I can go out with some friends and have a good laugh with them.
 I can bake a cake.
 I can watch some cheesy teenage movies.
 These are no fancy things, just some random things I enjoy doing.
 Normally, I won’t even notice how these simple things make me happy and lift up my mood.
 But sadness makes me appreciate happiness more.
-It’s a reminder for me to be grateful over life’s simple pleasures.
+It’s a reminder for me to be grateful for life’s simple pleasures.

 When the desire to stay miserable creeps in, I remind myself not to indulge in it.
 I refuse to go back into my bed and just stay there thinking about all the bad things that have caused me this sadness, replaying the hurtful scenes over and over again.
 I do other things that will make me happy instead: go for a short walk at the Botanical Garden, treat myself two bowls of my favorite chicken noodle (with loads of chili), go on a photo-hunting, write poems, sing stupid songs in a karaoke place, browse over cute kitten pictures…